1816

 Engraving has made it possible to precisely inscribe the dial markings, the name of the timepiece – 1816 – and the name Louis Moinet, reproduced in the typography of the original creation.

-The central chronograph hand, along with the counters’ hands, are out of blued steel.
-The hours and minutes are indicated by Louis Moinet-style openworked hands, with tips coated with SLN.
+The central chronograph hand and the counters’ hands are out of blued steel.
+The hours and minutes are indicated by Louis Moinet-style openworked hands, with tips coated with a luminescent substance.
 Excellent readability is ensured thanks to the sharp contrast with the rhodium dial serving as a backdrop.

 The entire dial is composed of twenty-three elements, including the ten cabochons.
 The centre of the totalisers, the flange, and the dial have been bead blasted.
 True to the original, the dial plate itself has been mounted onto the watch with four blued-steel screws.